 Sometimes, unknown noises mean that something has come loose or is having issues.

 When you hear an odd noise, check all your devices.
-It could also be good to take apart specific devices and examine their parts if you can or know how.
+It could also be good to take apart specific devices and examine their parts if you can or have the know-how.

 However, don’t take apart your power supply; you could seriously hurt yourself.